Skoystah/voucher.io/README.md

 **voucher.io** consists of:
 - A Python-based REST API backend for managing parking vouchers in Leuven.
-- A JavaScript-based web application frontend for searching and using vouchers.
+- A (Vanilla) JavaScript-based web application frontend for searching and using vouchers.

 ---